nickstenning/honcho/doc/using_procfiles.rst

 Differences to Foreman
 ----------------------

-One of the curses of maintaining a "clone" of someone else's program is that you are forever asked to reimplement whatever questionable features upstream has introduced.
-So, while Honcho is based heavily on the Foreman_ project, there are some important differences between the two tools, some of which are simply the result of differences between Ruby and Python, and others are matters of software design.
+While Honcho is based heavily on the Foreman_ project, it is not necessarily our intent to make Honcho feature-for-feature compatible with Foreman.

+There are some important differences between the two tools, some of which are simply the result of differences between Ruby and Python, and others are design choices.
 The following is a non-exhaustive list of these differences:

 .. _Foreman: https://github.com/ddollar/foreman